pilotcx/pilot/README.md

-# Tower - Team Management & Collaboration Software
+# Pilot - Team Management & Collaboration Software

-Tower is a comprehensive team management and collaboration platform built with Next.js.
+Pilot is a comprehensive team management and collaboration platform built with Next.js.
 It provides a unified solution for team communication, task management, project tracking, and more.

 ## Features